 Cats don’t like to feel pressured.
 If they feel like you’re making a big deal out of the water fountain, they’re less likely to use it.
 You might even cause them to feel stressed and anxious.
 So, stay calm and relaxed, avoid punishing them and keep the vibes positive.

-What If Your Cat Is Drinking Too Much?
+What if Your Cat Is Drinking Too Much?

 The main purpose of using a water fountain for cats is to increase their water intake.
 However, after an initial period of adjustment, the amount they drink should remain pretty stable.